SFMason-USF/web-apps/Final Project/README.md

 ## Administration

-The logins csv upload is expecting data in the following format: username,password,role myusername,mypassword,myrole myusername2,mypassword2,myrole2 etc.
+The logins csv upload is expecting data in the following format: ''' username,password,role myusername,mypassword,myrole myusername2,mypassword2,myrole2 etc.
+'''
+Note: The logins csv must have the first row as described.

 The sites zip upload is expecting a zip file in the following format: